jwang1122/apcomputer/aDoc/section1.md

 	}
 }
 ```
-33. Which of the following is the most appropriate replacement for <niissing code> in the Xylophone constructor?
+33. Which of the following is the most appropriate replacement for <missing code> in the Xylophone constructor?
 ```java
 (A) this.numberOfKeys = numberOfKeys;
 	super (name, weight);